-Eleanor Sargent Holland (1921-?)
+Eleanor Sargent Holland (1921-1969)

-Holland enlisted in the Women’s Army Corps (WAC) in July 1943.
+The Holland family at some point moved from Maine to Pennsylvania, from which Eleanor enlisted in the Women’s Army Corps (WAC) in July 1943.
+Her elder brother, Pvt.
+Richard L. Holland, was tragically killed in active duty in Germany in 1945.
+He is buried at the Henri-Chapelle American Cemetery in Belgium.
 Within weeks of the German surrender, she accepted a position overseas with the Office of Military Government, U.S. Zone (OMGUS).

 The Foundation is very interested in learning more about Eleanor Holland’s life, as well as her military service as a Monuments Woman.
 If you have any information, please contact email@example.com.